 Project TF3.1.1 Enhanced Extension and Education (2017-2020) provides funds to support six focus areas identified as priorities in the Review report: Practice change, Education and Extension in Reef Catchments (Coutts J&R, 2017), hereafter referred to as the E&E Review.
 Through the Extension Approaches and Methods (focus area 5), Peer-to-Peer funds are available to support existing producer groups or establish new groups that select their own facilitator or delivery organisation to work with.

-New facilitated Peer-to-Peer learning groups developing across the Cape York and Wet Tropics regions for the grazing (intensive and extensive), and mixed cropping and horticulture industries are as follows:
+New Facilitated Peer-to-Peer learning groups developing across the Wet Tropics region are as follows: